PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-07 06:44:16
+Last updated: 2024-04-07 06:44:50
-Random Quote: In Texas, the holy trinity is God, Football and barbecueNot necessarily in that order. - Sheldon
+Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby